andrew/ultimate-awesome/README.md

 - [awesome-activitywatch](https://github.com/ActivityWatch/awesome-activitywatch) - A list of awesome ActivityWatch resources.
 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.
 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.
+- [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [Awesome-Fair-Graph-Learning](https://github.com/EdisonLeeeee/Awesome-Fair-Graph-Learning) - Paper List for Fair Graph Learning (FairGL).
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
+- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
 Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - The only frontend interview resources you need.
 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
-- [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - 😎 A curated list of software and resources for exploring and visualizing (browsing) expression data 😎.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
-- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.
 - [awesome-vibecoding](https://github.com/roboco-io/awesome-vibecoding) - A curated list of resources, tutorials, best practices, and examples for Vibe Coding, the emerging paradigm of intuitive, AI-driven software development.
 Explore how vibe-driven collaboration between humans and AI is reshaping the future of programming.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
+- [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
+- [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
+We are continuously improving the project.
+Welcome to PR the works (papers, repos) that are missed.
 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [Qc_book_list](https://github.com/poig/Qc_book_list) - Quantum computing book list - A book list for those who want to self-study quantum computing.
 - [awesome-php](https://github.com/skykingf/awesome-php) - 最有用的开源PHP资源。.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
-- [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-dagster](https://github.com/dagster-io/awesome-dagster) - All things awesome related to Dagster!.
 - [awesome-digital-twins](https://github.com/edt-community/awesome-digital-twins) - Curated repository of awesome Digital Twin resources.
 - [awesome-cs-books](https://github.com/iCSToCS/awesome-cs-books) - 超过1000本的计算机经典书籍、资源等。书籍资源包括C/C++、Java、Python、Go语言、数据结构与算法、操作系统、后端架构、计算机系统知识、数据库、计算机网络、设计模式、前端、汇编以及校招社招各种面经~.